Gerd Leers: Politics

+In 2008, he failed to become mayor of The Hague and Rotterdam.

-In January 2010, he resigned from office after an affair concerning a holiday villa project in Byala, Bulgaria.
-It was alleged that he was involved in shady deals to raise the value of villas he had ownership of.
+In January 2010, he resigned as mayor of Maastricht after an affair concerning a holiday villa project in Byala, Bulgaria.
+It was alleged that he was involved in shady deals to raise the value of villas he owned.

-On 14 October 2010 he became the new Minister for Immigration and Asylum Affairs in the first Rutte cabinet.
+From October 2010 to November 2012 he served as the Minister for Immigration and Asylum Affairs in the first Rutte cabinet.

+He was the acting Mayor of Brunssum from January 2018 to March 2020.